 1. Orientation Dinner

-A meeting should be held at the start of the site visit with the department chair (or dean) and the Vice-Chancellor of Institutional Effectiveness and Faculty Affairs.
+A meeting should be held at the start of the site visit with the department chair (or dean) and the Vice Provost of Institutional Effectiveness and Faculty Affairs.
 The purpose of this meeting is to orient the external reviewers to the goals and agenda of the site visit, and to answer any questions they have on their roles in the program review and site visit, or on the academic unit's Program Review Report and academic programs.